 Angela gives a powerful presentation on why YOUR life matters.
-Best presented as a workshop that includes mental health at a glance, understanding suicide, suicide risk factors, warning signs for adults/teens and how to start a conversation with someone experiencing suicidal ideation.
-Participants leave this workshop with increased knowledge about mental health, suicide and self-care.
+Best presented as a workshop that includes mental health at a glance, understanding suicide, suicide risk factors, warning signs for adults/teens, and how to start a conversation with someone experiencing suicidal ideation.
+Participants leave this workshop with increased knowledge about mental health, suicide, and self-care.
 Suicide prevention safety planning included per request.

 Getting to this stage of life didn’t come without hard work and a great support system.
 Angela discusses the importance of not only education but mentorship.
-Education will get will equip you with the skill set but mentors will get you in the door.
+Education will equip you with the skill set but mentors will get you in the door.
 She will discuss the significance of both and how if you invest in each of these how far in life you can go.

 *Each presentation is based on groups particular needs*